 What this means for Alabama residents with kratom or 7-OH dependence

-This is the section of the article that matters most for someone reading this page because they are struggling to stop using kratom or 7-OH, or worried about someone who is.
+If you are reading this because you are trying to stop using kratom or 7-OH, or you are worried about someone who is, this is the part that matters.
 Alabama’s classification of kratom as a Schedule I substance does not change any of the following:

 - Medication-assisted treatment is fully legal and available to Alabama residents.
 Suboxone, Sublocade, and Brixadi are FDA-approved buprenorphine medications for opioid use disorder; they are prescribed every day across the United States, including to patients with kratom dependence, and their legal status is separate from kratom’s legal status.